MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ### [DiskANN (preview)](#tab/diskann)

+You can create DiskANN indexes on M40 cluster tiers and higher.
 To create the DiskANN index, set the `"kind"` parameter to `"vector-diskann"` following the template below:

 ```javascript
 {